 Before students can qualify for an award, the senior registrant member of staff involved in the delivery/management of the programme (or awarding body, if it is different) is responsible for signing off each student as 'fit to practise at the level of a safe beginner'.
 This means that the student can be awarded the qualification.
-The GDC understands that each provider has a different approach, and each inspection panel will be briefed on the approach taken prior to the inspection.
+The GDC understands that each provider has a different approach, and each inspection panel will be briefed on the approach taken before the inspection.

-Having a senior registrant sign off a student is an important part of the process in terms of fulfilling the GDC role of protecting patients.
+Senior registrant sign off for a student as competent is an important part of the process in terms of fulfilling the GDC's role of protecting patients.
 The responsible registrant must consider carefully, taking into account the evidence from the education and training process, whether each student is safe to practise.
-This registrant will also normally be the character reference on the student's application to register as a dentist with the GDC.
-If the student is signed off as safe to practise at the level of the safe beginner, without having fulfilled the necessary requirements, the registrant who signed off the student may be at risk of GDC fitness to practise proceedings.
+The senior registrant is normally the same individual who completes the character reference on the student's application to register as a dentist with the GDC.
+If the student is signed off as safe to practise at the level of a safe beginner, without having fulfilled the necessary requirements, the registrant who signed off the student may be at risk of GDC fitness to practise proceedings.